Description : |

 Formulation : |

-The sterile filtered solution was lyophilized from 1 x PBS, pH 7.2. |
+Sterile filtered and then the protein was lyophilized in 1 x PBS pH 6.8. |

 Stability : |